Gabriela Cuevas Barron: Political career

 Cuevas has been an active and politically involved person and PAN member since 1994.
 She has occupied different positions inside her political party including head of the PAN in Mexico City's Miguel Hidalgo borough.

-From 2000 to 2003 she served as federal deputy during the LVIII Legislature; then from 2003 to 2006 she served in the Legislative Assembly of the Federal District representing the PAN.
+From 2000 to 2003 she served as an alternate federal deputy during the LVIII Legislature; then from 2003 to 2006 she served in the Legislative Assembly of the Federal District representing PAN.

 In April 2005, she and another PAN deputy, Jorge Lara, paid 2,000 MXN in order to prevent Andrés Manuel López Obrador from being jailed as he would "become a martyr" had he gone to jail during his "desafuero".

 In 2006 she was elected to serve as Jefe Delegacional of Miguel Hidalgo.

 In 2009 she was elected as federal deputy to the LXI Legislature of the Mexican Congress, representing the Federal District's tenth district.

 In 2012 she was elected as plurinominal senator to the LXII Legislature of the Mexican Congress.